annotatedtmg/annotatedtmg/tmg/unreleased-_f.md

 [^serpent]:
     Throughout the Bible, beginning in Genesis with Adam, Eve, the snake, and the apple, serpents are associated with Satan.
-Specifically to Revelation, a dragon --- equivalently called the ancient serpent --- arises, identified with Satan, and wages war against Heaven.
+In Revelation specifically, a dragon --- equivalently called the ancient serpent --- arises, identified with Satan, and wages war against Heaven.
 Michael, chief among the archangels, fights the dragon and defeats it.